sergiu19996/MotoCross-Mania/README.md

   -The site was deployed to GitHub pages.The steps deploy are as follows:

-  -In the GitHub repositoryy,navigate to the Settings tab
+  -In the GitHub repository,navigate to the Settings tab

   -From the source section drop-down menu select Master